jjrdk/listdiffer/README.md

 This could be the case if your business logic considers close values as similar.

 If you want to compare two strings ignoring casing, then simply call `lower` on each string before passing as argument.

+## Patch String Generation

+The `format_diff_text_as_patch`, or the companion `format_diff_as_patch`, function can be used to generate a patch string from the diff result.

+The patch string can be used to patch the first string to the second string.
+It can also be persisted and used later to patch the original string, thereby serving as a change log.

+The patch string can be read back to a `List[Delta[str]]` using the `parse_patch_text` function in the `patch_parser` module.

 ## Examples